Skip to main content

 What is container security?

-This is a security check that detects vulnerabilities in OS package and application dependencies included in container images, Dockerfile configuration errors, and secret exposure before deployment.
-Blocking the build phase is especially important because once the image is deployed, the same vulnerability will spread across all instances.
+Container security scanning detects vulnerabilities in the OS packages and application dependencies bundled into a container image, along with Dockerfile misconfigurations and exposed secrets, before deployment.
+Blocking these at the build stage is especially important because once an image is deployed, the same vulnerability propagates to every instance.

 Tool Comparison

-We recommend Trivy as a single container security tool, and if you are already using grype in your SCA pipeline, image scanning can also be unified with grype.
+We recommend Trivy as a single container security tool.
+If you already use Grype in your SCA pipeline, you can unify image scanning on Grype as well.

 Basic usage